CEMeNT-PSAAP/MCDC/docs/source/user_guide/tallies.rst

    )

-``energy`` contains continuous-energy bin boundaries in eV. ``group`` contains boundaries for the independent integer group state used by a transport mode.
-For neutron multigroup transport, the group state is the neutron energy-group index; tally boundaries can coarsen several transport groups into one bin:
+``energy`` contains continuous-energy bin boundaries in eV. ``group`` contains boundaries for the independent auxiliary integer group state.
+The physics using the group determines its meaning.
+For neutron multigroup transport, it is the neutron energy-group index, and tally boundaries can coarsen several energy groups into one bin:

 .. code-block:: python3